Festa Junina

-Festas Juninas (/pt-BR/; "June Festivals/Festivities"), also known as festas de São João ("Saint John's Day") for their part in celebrating the nativity of St. John the Baptist (June 24), are the annual Brazilian celebrations adapted from European Midsummer that take place in the southern midwinter.
-These festivities, which were introduced by the Portuguese during the colonial period (1500–1822), are celebrated during the month of June nationwide.
-The festival is mainly celebrated on the eves of the Catholic solemnities of Saint Anthony, Saint John the Baptist, and Saint Peter.
+Festas Juninas (/pt-BR/; "June Festivals/Festivities"), also known as festas de São João (/pt-BR/; "Saint John's Day festivals") for their part in celebrating the nativity of St. John the Baptist (June 24), are annual Brazilian midwinter celebrations.
+They were introduced by the Portuguese during the colonial period (1500–1822), and are celebrated nationwide in June.
+The festivals are mainly celebrated on the eves of the Catholic solemnities of Saint Anthony, Saint John the Baptist, and Saint Peter.

-Origins and history
+Introduction

 June festival in Campina Grande, Paraíba, Brazil.

-Various aspects of the festival originate from the European Midsummer celebrations, such as the creation of a large bonfire and a maypole decorated with colorful string pennant flags around which people dance.
+Various aspects of the festival originate from the European midsummer celebrations, such as a large bonfire and a maypole decorated with colorful string pennant flags around which people dance.
 Many of these celebrations now occur with influence from Brazilian rural society.
-The festivities usually take place in an arraial, a huge tent made of raw material (with a thatched roof) that was reserved for important parties in older Brazilian rural areas.
-As the Brazilian climate differs greatly from Europe, Brazilian participants would often use the festival as a way to show gratitude for rain.
-The creation of a large fire, known as a fogueira, is lit during the festival.
-This originates from a Catholic story of a fire being lit to warn Mary about the birth of St. John the Baptist, and thus to have her assistance after childbirth, Elizabeth would have to light a fire on a hill.
-Most festivals occurred away from the coast line, closer to the interior where many larger plantations were.
-While still ruled by Portugal, coastline cities, in Pernambuco especially, became industrialized and saw much greater economic prosperity.
+The festivities usually take place in an arraial, a huge tent with a thatched roof that was reserved for important parties in older Brazilian rural areas.
+The Brazilian climate differs greatly from that of Europe, and Brazilian participants often used the festival as a way to show gratitude for rain.
+A large bonfire, known as a fogueira, is lit during the festival; this originates from a Catholic story of a fire being lit to inform Mary about the birth of St. John the Baptist, and thus to have her assistance after childbirth Elizabeth would have to light a fire on a hill.
+Most festivals occurred away from the coast, closer to the many larger plantations in the interior.
+During Portuguese rule coastal cities, in Pernambuco especially, became industrialized and saw much greater economic prosperity.
 Hoping to further this growth, King Dom João modified his economic policy to favor cities such as Recife rather than rural interests.
 Though the Festa Junina continued, its practice in modern cities became much larger.
-Today, the sizes of the celebrations have surpassed that of Europe.
+Today, the sizes of the celebrations have surpassed those of Europe.
 Although they are primarily practiced and hosted by schools, many cities host their own major celebration.
-In Caruaru, Pernambuco, a celebration of the festival in 2011 saw approximately 1.5 million attendees, earning a Guinness Book World Record for having the largest celebration of the festival in the world.
+In Caruaru, Pernambuco, approximately 1.5 million people attended a celebration of the festival in 2011, a Guinness World Record for the largest celebration of the festival.